<em>Diascia</em>: to sow, to plant, to grow

 • Mix excavated soil with some potting compost and coarse sand

-• Bring soil back around roots
+• Draw soil up around the roots

 • Firm down